bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.75 =
+The Afrikaans language file is added.
+We fixed the bug of the user's list on multisite.

 = V3.74 =
 Compatibility with plugin Contact Form Multi. 'xlsx' mime-type is added.
 Added transition to the contact form after submitting.